Code2Gether-Discord/BusyList/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Elevator pitch: Describe what the feature is** **Required** A clear and concise description of what the feature is.
+**Elevator pitch: Describe what the feature is**

+**Required**.
+A clear and concise description of what the feature is.

-Ex: Add created/due by timestamps to tasks.
+_Ex: Add created/due by timestamps to tasks._

-**Describe how this new feature adds value to the application** **Required** A clear and concise description of how this feature adds value to BusyList.
+**Describe how this new feature adds value to the application**

+**Required**.
+A clear and concise description of how this feature adds value to BusyList.

-Ex: Allows users to see the current age of a task, when it was created and when it is due by.
+_Ex: Allows users to see the current age of a task, when it was created and when it is due by._

 **Describe suggested implementation**

 Optional.
 A summary and to-the-point description of your suggested implementation.

 **Additional context**